LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    Color parameter value is blue
    yes

-Calls to the ``parameter/2`` method are translated to a compile time unification when the second argument is a variable.
+Calls to the ``parameter/2`` method are translated to a compile-time unification when the second argument is a variable.
 When the second argument is bound, the calls are translated to a call to the built-in predicate ``arg/3``.